GunnerStone/PointRTD/README.md

 This repository contains the implementation for the paper:

 **PointRTD: Replaced Token Denoising as a Pretraining Strategy for Point Cloud Transformers**
-_Preprint Abstract:_ PointRTD introduces a novel corruption-reconstruction pretraining framework for 3D point cloud Transformers, outperforming PointMAE in accuracy and training efficiency for tasks like object classification on ModelNet10.

 ![PointRTD Architecture](./README_Assets/pointrtd_architecture.png)

 ## Installation